anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following 4xx client error codes SHOULD be used:

-* 403 Forbidden: if the registrar detected that one or more security related parameters are not valid.

-* 404 Not Found: if the pledge provided information could not be used with automated allowance, as described in {{Section 5.3 of RFC8995}}.
+* 403 Forbidden: if the registrar detected that one or more security related parameters are not valid or if the pledge-provided information could not be used with automated allowance.

-TODO: From EST or BRSKI?
-Otherwise should be 422 Unprocessable Content, as the resource endpoint must exist and cannot be 404.

 * 406 Not Acceptable: if the Content-Type indicated by the Accept header is unknown or unsupported.